 This is the standard street type to be applied on neighborhood streets in new developments.
 Many older neighborhood streets built before 1945 also fall within this street type.
 May allow parking on only one side.
 Does NOT allow two drivers to pass each other (one must give way) when parked vehicles are present, which provides a traffic-calming effect.
+On some streets, additional design elements may be needed where parking utilization is low or sporadic or there are few driveways.

-Example Streets: Riverside Drive; numerous residential local streets
+Example Streets: Rutledge Street; numerous residential local streets